darigovresearch/FreeSewing-Toolkit/README.md

 # FreeSewing-Toolkit
 Repository containing various scripts to help with using FreeSewing and ultimately contributing back to the project

+## Introduction
+[FreeSewing](https://freesewing.org/) is an open source platform for made-to-measure sewing patterns.
+The scripts in this repository are to help automate some very specific tasks for contributing content back to the project in various forms.

+## Usage
+All Python scripts attempt to use as little non-standard Python packages as possible however you can use [environments](https://docs.python.org/3/tutorial/venv.html) with the provided [requirements.txt](https://github.com/darigovresearch/FreeSewing-Toolkit/blob/main/requirements.txt) file to install all the dependencies.
+To run the files then simply go to the location of where you saved them in your terminal and run the scripts locally as follows:

+`python file_name.py`

 ## Contributing
 Pull requests, corrections, translations & fixes are welcome.
 Any contributions must be submitted under the same license that the original piece of work (see below).
 Take a look at any open issues or submit new ones if there is something that needs to be fixed or added.